nunocorverag/Hamburger_Fever/REVIEW.md

 - Sometimes no ingredients can be selected.
 - Invalid path error due to usage of upper case leters in filenames.

+## Documentation

+- For github projects use markdown on doc files, especially the readme, to improve readability and integration with the platform.

 ## Python Coding Standards

 - Missing dependency management, needed for replicability and clear